-Gastric banding surgery is also known as Lap Band.
-During this weight loss surgery, a silicon band is placed on the upper portion of the stomach.
-It is attached to a balloon (Lap Band), which leads to a port located underneath the patient’s skin.
+Lap-Band is also known as gastric banding surgery.
+During this weight loss surgery, a silicone band is placed on the upper portion of the stomach.
+It is attached to a balloon (Lap-Band), which leads to a port located underneath the patient’s skin.
 This is where fills are administered into.
-The Lap Band works effectively by squeezing down on the opening to the stomach limiting the amount of food that a patient can eat at one meal.
+The Lap-Band works effectively by squeezing down on the opening to the stomach limiting the amount of food that a patient can eat at one meal.
 To create a good tight fit, the band must be filled with saline (water).

 Lap Band Fill Visits

-A weight loss surgeon can determine what your proper fill amount is by guessing and checking over a period.
-They also can learn more about your possible situation by asking you about your diet, how much you eat in one sitting and how fast you feel full.
+A bariatric surgeon can determine what your proper fill amount is by guessing and checking over a period.
+They also can learn more about your possible situation by asking you about your diet, how much you eat in one sitting, and how fast you feel full.

 Cost of Lap Band Fills